Italy: Lake Como & the Italian Lake District | VBT Bicycling Vacations Skip to Main Content

 What to Expect

-This tour offers easy terrain and is suitable for beginning cyclists who are comfortable with some easy uphill rides and riding on packed gravel paths.
-Unpaved terrain is approximately 10% of the entire cycling offered.
-The tour runs mostly on dedicated and well-marked bike paths as well as country roads.
-We recommend a hybrid bike or an E-bike for this tour.
-Road bikes are available, but riders should be aware that on land-package days 2, 4, and 5 there are some short stretches on unpaved paths or roads.
+This tour features easy terrain and is ideal for beginner cyclists who are comfortable with gentle inclines and packed gravel paths.
+Unpaved terrain makes up approximately 10% of the total route.
+The tour primarily follows dedicated, well-marked bike paths and country roads.
+We recommend an E-bike for this tour.
+Road bikes are also available; however, on land-package days 2, 4, and 5, riders should expect short stretches of unpaved paths or roads.
+To better handle these sections, road bikes come equipped with slightly wider tires.

 • Daily Mileage: 7-32 miles|